 - Commit at least $1.2 billion annually to Feed the Future, which invests in countries around the world to help ensure families have access to safe, affordable, and nourishing diets.

 - Commit to increased transparency around nutrition funding.

-CEOs will be primary members, supported by a staff coordination group who moves forward the policy agenda through specific action items.
+CEOs will be primary members, supported by a staff coordination group who moves the policy agenda forward through specific action items.

-Kathy Spahn, President and CEO of Helen Keller International and Eugene Cho, President/CEO of Bread for the World are co-chairs.
+Kathy Spahn, President and CEO of Helen Keller and Eugene Cho, President/CEO of Bread for the World are co-chairs.
 Joanne Carter, Executive Director of RESULTS Michelle Nunn, President and CEO of CARE USA and Blythe Thomas, Initiative Director of 1,000 Days, an initiative of FHI Solutions, comprise CEO Council Leadership.

 - Nutrition CEO Council.
 The Council reviews and provides input into action plans brought forward by Council Leadership, deciding when and how to commit their organizations.
 They support the policy asks and advocate for them in the activities decided by the Council.

 Membership is open to CEOs of non-governmental and philanthropic organizations committed to addressing malnutrition.

 The Nutrition CEO Council will meet quarterly with at least one meeting per year in person, supported by regular meetings of the Council Leadership.
 The staff group will also meet regularly and provide input and feedback on plans and activities.